marcoazn89/BooBoo/README.md

 Set your own errrors
 -----------------------------
-It is suggested that you define constants for error message descriptions to keep things consistant
+It is suggested that you define constants for error message descriptions. to keep things consistant.
+Also, define your own error templates.
 ```php
 namespace BooBoo\MyBooBoos;